autoprotocol/autoprotocol-python/README.md

 request.
 You can also submit an issue or write an email to us at support@transcriptic.com if you want to discuss ideas or bugs.

-autoprotocol-python is BSD licensed (see LICENSE).
+autoprotocol-python is BSD licensed (see [LICENSE](https://github.com/autoprotocol/autoprotocol-python/blob/master/LICENSE.md)).
 Before we can accept your pull request, we require that you sign a CLA (Contributor License Agreement) allowing us to distribute your work under the BSD license.
-Email one of the authors listed above for more details.
+Email one of the [AUTHORS](https://github.com/autoprotocol/autoprotocol-python/blob/master/AUTHORS.md) for more details.